petersmythe/investec-mcp/README.md

 To add more functionality:

-1. Add new methods to the `InvestecClient` class in `utils.py` for additional API endpoints
+1. Add new methods to the `InvestecClient` class in `src/utils.py` to interact with the desired Investec API endpoints.
-2. Create new tools using the `@mcp.tool()` decorator in `main.py`
+2. Create new tool functions within the relevant Python file inside the `src/tools/` directory (e.g., `src/tools/accounts.py` for account-related tools).
+Use the `@mcp.tool()` decorator for these functions.
-3. Add any additional methods or helpers needed for your specific use case
+3. Import and register the new tool functions in `src/main.py`.